 The Miami Area’s Best Inexpensive Restaurant:

 - Antigua Guatemala Cafeteria: “Little Havana” in Miami has turned into “Little Central America” in recent years.
-There are more people from Central America than Cuba there now, and the best place to eat in Little Havana is a Guatemalan spot that is also the most authentic place to get Central American comfort food.
+There are more people from Central America than in Cuba there now, and the best place to eat in Little Havana is a Guatemalan spot that is also the most authentic place to get Central American comfort food.
 At bargain prices, this family-friendly restaurant is sure to please.
-Main dishes start at $6, and you can grab a palomilla steak or liver steak with onions for $7.99, and a sirloin steak for $9.99.
+Main dishes start at $8, and you can grab a palomilla steak or liver steak with onions for $9.99, and a sirloin steak for $12.99.
 There are also several chicken plates, fajitas, and marinated pork.
-Along with beers for $2.99 and a selection of coffees, shakes, and pastries, Antigua Guatemala Café will fill you up, and leave you with enough money to hit the club later.
+Along with beers for $3.99 and a selection of coffees, shakes, and pastries, Antigua Guatemala Café will fill you up, and leave you with enough money to hit the club later.

-- Jimmy’z Kitchen: North of downtown in the Wynwood neighbourhood, amidst an impressive collection of colourful murals, you will find Jimmy’z Kitchen.
+Jimmy’z Kitchen: North of downtown in the Wynwood neighborhood, amidst an impressive collection of colorful murals, you will find Jimmy’z Kitchen.
 While there is an original Jimmy’z in SoBe that is smaller and caters to tourists, the Wynwood location is the better option.
 It is bigger, hipper, and is abuzz with locals eating a very flavorful mix of Caribbean and Latin food.
 Do not go there without trying Jimmy’z mofongo, a Puerto Rican staple of fried and mashed plantains with either fish, shrimp, pork, steak, or chicken, in a tomato broth.
-There is a great international beer list as well, and other super options from jerk chicken breast salad, a perfect Cuban sandwich, a roasted veggie panini, seared tuna sandwich, and mango or guava cheesecake.
+There is a great international beer list as well, and other super options from jerk chicken breast salad, a perfect Cuban sandwich, a roasted veggie panini, seared tuna sandwich, and mango or guava cheesecake.2023 UPDATE: CLOSED